Vauxhall Velox: Velox PB (1962–65)

 The final version of the Velox, launched along with the Cresta PB at the London Motor Show in October 1962, was well over four and a half metres long: it was the largest Velox ever built, longer and wider than the benchmark Ford Zephyr with which it competed in the UK.
 Taking its cues from the Victor FB introduced the previous year (and sharing the doors of the smaller car), the new car was stylistically more restrained than its flamboyant predecessor, the removal of vertical fins emphasizing the car's width.
 Power output was increased to 115 bhp.

 In October 1964 the Velox PB became available with a more powerful 3294 cc engine.
-This made it one of the fastest European saloons of its day.
 The 2.6 was retained for some export markets in which government tax thresholds penalised buyers and users of cars with engine sizes above 2800 cc.
 The update also included a new full-width grille, new tail lights incorporating optional reversing lights, twin rear exhaust pipes, 120 mph speedometer (was 110), new interior trim and, towards the end of the run, a switch from three-speed Hydramatic (PNDSLR selector) to two-speed Powerglide (PRNDL).
 PB Velox models were again assembled at the General Motors New Zealand plant in Petone and special versions were again built for local traffic police.
 The 3.3 was particularly popular with these government customers.

 October 1965 saw the introduction of the Vauxhall Cresta PC, equipped with that same 3294 cc engine.
 This time no Velox version was offered.
 Rather, the Cresta itself became the base model, with two headlights, complemented by the more luxurious Cresta Deluxe, with four headlights, and the vinyl roof Vauxhall Viscount with more luxurious trim and power windows.